csRon/dwd_station_vis/README.md

 ```

 ## Background
-This project was programmed out of curiosity and to verify media headlines with clear data (most of the headlines can be varified, not all of them).
+This project was programmed out of curiosity and to verify media headlines with clear data (most of the headlines can be verified, not all of them).
 It is quite some years old but I had no time to publish, so please forgive partially bad coding.

 Please let me know if there is a nice API for such comprehensive weather data.
 This would make things a lot easier.